avc0021/Portfolio-3.0/README.md

   [Contributing](#name)</br>

 # Description
-This is a single-page application portfolio for a web developer This porfolio includes About Me, Projects, Contact, and Resume.
+This is a single-page application portfolio includes About Me, Projects, Contact, and Resume.
 Also links for my social accounts as well as a link to full resume.

 # Install